blbadger/blbadger.github.io/logistic-map.md

 It looks like the bifurcation diagram from the logistic attractor!
 Closer inspection on the chaotic portion reveals an inverted Logistic map.
 ![t=0.05 map]({{https://blbadger.github.io}}/logistic_map/henon_logistic_zoom.png)

+Why is this?
+The reason is that the logistic map displays the roots of an equation with a constant and a x^2 factor, and after tweaking the inputs to the Henon map we can cause it to do the same.
+Think of the logistic map being embedded in any differential system with an x^2 factor.

+Why does an x^2 factor produce such intricate patterns?
+The answer seems to be that roots of power two may be **irrational**.
+Irrational numbers are numbers that cannot be expressed as a fraction, and have an infinite number of decimal digits that never repeat, and thus each next digit is unpredictable.
+Nonlinear transformations (sine(x), x^n, ln(x)) commonly contain irrational roots.
+There is a deep connection between nonlinear systems that are unsolveable, problems that are not computable, the spontaneous formation of structure, and irrational numbers.